|

 Fisher, directed by Christopher Barry

-The planet Chloris is plentiful in vegetation but barren of metal.
-When
+The planet Chloris is plentiful in vegetation but almost barren of

 |